BDA-KTS/Telegram-Data-Collection/README.md

 ## Output Data

-The method outputs the collected raw data as JSON object containing the message and its metadata as in the example shown below.
+The method outputs the collected raw data as JSON objects containing the message and its metadata like in the example shown below into the [`public_group_messages`](public_group_messages/) directory (see there for some examples).
+The file [`tracking/public_group.csv`](tracking/public_group.csv) is automatically updated to track the last collected message per channel.

 ```json
 {